 The Sumerian poem, The Descent of Inanna (c.
-1900-1600 BCE) chronicles the great goddess and Queen of Heaven Inanna’s journey from heaven, to earth, to the underworld to visit her recently widowed sister Ereshkigal, Queen of the Dead.
-The poem begins famously with the lines,
+1900-1600 BCE) chronicles the journey of Inanna, the great goddess and Queen of Heaven, from her realm in the sky, to earth, and down into the underworld to visit her recently widowed sister Ereshkigal, Queen of the Dead.
+The poem begins famously with the lines:

 From the Great Above she opened her ear to the Great Below